HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/README.md

 # Dimensionality Reduction

-A comprehensive post about all dimensionality reduction methods. [[1] Reducing Dimensionality from Dimensionality Reduction Techniques]
+Here is the note I read many blogs or posts about dimensionality reduction methods.
+There is a comprehensive post about all dimensionality reduction methods. [[1]][Reducing Dimensionality from Dimensionality Reduction Techniques]

 ## PCA

 ## ICA

+## t-SNE

 ## Autoencoder